mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

              clearly label connection IDs and use more readable server address representations.
 :2023-03-23: Updated ``serverConnectionId`` field to be Int64 as long-running servers can return Int64.
 :2023-06-13: Added ``databaseName`` field to ``CommandFailedEvent`` and ``CommandSucceededEvent``.
+             Updated suggested unstructured forms of log messages reflecting the changes.